 “Why do you think we get to be so close to Zion?” asked Anne.

 Harmony thought for a few seconds.
 “I think it’s because those who were victims of much abuse in the Previous Age are often humble of heart and open to love.
-I think Jesus wants them to know how close they are to him.”
+I think Jesus wants them to know they are close to him.”

-“Indeed,” mused Anne.
-“These are very traumatised people.
-Their lives have been so full of suffering.
+Anne nodded in agreement.
+“These people have certainly been traumatised and their lives have been so full of suffering.
 It will be good for them to be in a safe environment and to know they are loved.
 It will need much care and attention to bring out their true identity – not as victims but as beloved children of God.”

 Anne’s settlement was a ten-minute walk away from Harmony’s.
-It was also made of eight cabins surrounding a small communal space.
+It also had eight cabins surrounding a small communal space.

 “I’ll see you tomorrow.”
-Anne bade Harmony farewell as she peeled off to head to her clearing.
+Anne waved Harmony farewell as she headed off to her clearing.

-Further into the Woodlands, up on a valley-side was the kindergarten where Yvonne and Yan would be helping newly reunited families.
-When babies and children had died in the previous age, they were reunited with raised family members and were in small communities where they could grow up.
+On the side of a valley further into the woodlands was the kindergarten where Yvonne and Yan were helping newly reunited families.
+When babies and children had died in the previous age, they were reunited with resurrected family members and grew up in small communities.

-Yan cast a careful eye over the dwellings as they entered the village.
+Yan cast an attentive eye over the dwellings as they entered the village.

 “I like how children are reunited with relatives,” he said to Yvonne.
-“Stillborn children are growing up in a family, as they would’ve done had they lived.”
+“Stillborn children can grow up in a family, as they would have done had they lived.”

-Yvonne was a bundle of energy and fun, always laughing and playing.
+Yvonne was a bundle of energy and fun.
 She was enthusiastically waving and pulling faces at some of the children as they watched from their windows.
 Some ran cheering from open front doors, approaching Yvonne expectantly.

 She turned and smiled at Yan as several small children pulled at her arms.

-Yan was a sagely, calming influence and was a good friend to the adult family members, like Johan.
-Their village was situated on a hillside, with slides and swings and other play equipment built into almost every nook and cranny.
+Yan was a wise and calming influence and was a good friend to adult family members such as Johan.
+The village was situated on a hillside with slides and swings and other play equipment built into almost every nook and cranny.
 The wooden houses were all different colours and there were views out across the treetops.
 In the distance, the huge radiant walls of Zion could be seen.

-Yan looked up and saluted to Johan.
+Yan looked up and saluted Johan.
 “Ok!
-I will come in an hour.”
+I’ll come in an hour or so.”

 Yan loved to sit and talk with people.
-He tended to listen much more than speak, but when he did speak, he did so with consideration.
+He would listen more than he spoke, but when he did speak, it was with wisdom and consideration.

-“You wouldn’t change it if you could!” replied Yan with a chuckle.
+“You wouldn’t change it even if you could,” replied Yan with a chuckle.

-“True!” called Yvonne as she was dragged by a mob of giggling children into a hamlet of Wendy houses.
+“True!” called Yvonne as she was dragged by a mob of giggling children towards their hamlet of Wendy houses.

-Carlos and Sylvia entered their village, a picturesque settlement of small cottages with thatched roofing.
+Carlos and Sylvia entered their village, a picturesque settlement of small thatched cottages.

-“Back to your end, then!” said Sylvia, jokingly pushing Carlos’ shoulder.
+“Off you go to your end then!” said Sylvia, jokingly pushing Carlos’ shoulder.

-Sylvia and Carlos were very relieved they didn’t have to get involved most of the time.
-They could keep themselves to themselves and enjoy the New Earth.
+Carlos nodded sympathetically.
+They were both relieved that they didn’t have to get too involved most of the time, so there were still plenty of opportunities for them to enjoy the New Earth.

 “Always grateful for the lift!” said Bull to Cedric as they soared over the terrain below them.

 Thomas held out his arms, getting a thrill from letting go of Cedric’s back.
-The air around him smelled increasingly arid as they approached their destination.
+The air around him felt increasingly arid as they approached their destination.

-The settlement where they had left Yuri would also be their home for the coming jubilee.
-Thomas and Bull had been through enough to be both exhilarated and filled with trepidation about the challenge ahead.
+The settlement where they had left Yuri would be their home for the coming jubilee period.
+Thomas and Bull had been through enough to feel both excitement and trepidation about the challenges ahead.

 “True,” replied Thomas, arms still outstretched.
-“I believe we are going to see some rather uncomfortable days ahead.”
+“There are going to be some difficult days ahead.”

-The Jubilee would be regularly interspersed with time back in Zion, but they would have to live among these hardened, criminal men for many years.
+The jubilee period would be regularly interspersed with time back in Zion, but they would have to live among these hardened and violent men for many years.

 “I’ll be watching,” said Cedric in his deep resonant voice.

-Knowing the giant Seraph was there keeping watch was a comfort to Bull and Thomas.
-Jesus wouldn’t be asking them to suffer without there being a clear sign of his presence and ultimate authority.
-Cedric was a reminder that everything would be working toward the reconciliation of all things.
+Knowing that the giant seraph would be watching over them was a great comfort to Bull and Thomas.
+Jesus wouldn’t have asked them to suffer without providing them with a clear sign of his presence and ultimate authority.
+Cedric was a reminder that everything would be working towards the reconciliation of all things.

 “Hold on,” warned Cedric as he began his descent.
 Swooping low to land at the edge of the gorge, Bull and Thomas knew they’d have to climb down from Cedric’s back and be delivered in the same way as everyone else.

-Cedric reached out a giant arm and gathered the two men into his chest.
+Cedric reached out a giant arm and gathered the two men to his chest.
 He took off again and dived down into the camp.
-After touching down, he allowed Bull and Thomas free, then Cedric nodded to them and took off toward his nest on the cliff top.
+After touching down, he released his passengers, nodded to them and flew off towards his nest on the cliff top.